 - They could make it, but most do not.

 Many rewards come with being a Navy Seal, including being tasked with important assignments and being endowed with the “identity” of a Navy Seal.
 I have met several Seals, and one was even in my family for some time.
-These soldiers are proud of the tremendous accomplishment of becoming a Navy Seal and those who know them also are proud to be affiliated with a Navy Seal.
+These soldiers are proud of the tremendous accomplishment of becoming a Navy Seal, and those who know them also are proud to be affiliated with a Navy Seal.
 It is more than just being in the Navy—it is about being a Navy Seal.
 Navy Seals also tend to feel a tremendous amount of confidence in other areas of their lives because of what they achieved.

 For the past 15+ years, I have spent my days speaking with attorneys.
-I have watched some of them become partners in major law firms, but I have watched far, far more not become partners but instead leave their firms to do something else—go to work for the government, become counsel, go in-house, or (most common) quit the practice of law altogether.
+I have watched some of them become partners in major law firms, but I have watched far, far more not become partners and instead leave their firms to do something else—go to work for the government, become counsel, go in-house, or (most common) quit the practice of law altogether.
 All of the choices other than becoming a partner are similar to putting your helmet down and ringing the bell.
 These are easy choices and available to everyone.

 Law Firms Do Not Want to Make Partners

-Moreover, there is that much more money left over for existing partners.
+Significantly, there is that much more money left over for existing partners.